Big investments in electric snowmobiles in Swedish Lapland

 This is not just a new and sustainable way of snowmobiling.
 It’s a new way of exploring hidden gems in the arctic nature, without exhaust and disturbing noise.
 It gives tourists the possibility to experience nature through all their senses with a minimal impact on the local fauna.

 – We have the privilege of living and operating in a unique environment with a vast wilderness rich of wildlife.
 It’s therefore extremely important for us to take responsibility, always strive to become more climate-smart reducing our environmental impact.
 Being the first wilderness safari company in Swedish Lapland to invest in a complete fleet of Taigas electric snowmobiles, bookable from next season, is an important and exciting step, Daniel concludes.

 - We are thrilled to see the optimism and willingness to do this large investment in the future for this region, says Johanna Ögren, head of marketing at Swedish Lapland Visitors Board.

 - Our visitors are very aware of the importance of sustainability, and we as a country are often perceived as leading within this area.
 Svansele Wilderness Centre is really showing the way here, by ordering a whole fleet of electric snowmobiles at once.
 A great landmark for sustainability actions here in Swedish Lapland!

-Beside Svansele Wilderness Centre, Triple X Adventure in Arvidsjaur invests in 5 electric snowmobiles of the same type as Svansele and at Aurora Safari Camp in Lassbyn, the main snowmobile used for all the logistics and guiding around Aurora Safari camp, will be swopped for an electric one.
+Besides Svansele Wilderness Centre, Triple X Adventure in Arvidsjaur invests in 5 electric snowmobiles of the same type as Svansele and at Aurora Safari Camp in Lassbyn, the main snowmobile used for all the logistics and guiding around Aurora Safari camp will be swopped for an electric one.